juribeparada/MMDVM_HS/BUILD.md

 - #define NANO_HOTSPOT: enable this option if you have a Nano hotSPOT (BI7JTA).

+- #define NANO_DV_REV10: enable this option if you have a Nano DV (BG4TGO & BG5HHP).

 - #define ENABLE_ADF7021: add support for ADF7021 (all boards, enabled by default).

 - #define DUPLEX: enable duplex mode with dual ADF7021.
 It is still under development.